 - In the base state, add all components you will need in the application (1).
 While you work on one view, you can click the icon in Navigator to hide components on the canvas that are not part of a view.

-- In States, select Create New State to create a new state and give it a name.
+- In States, select the + symbol to create a new state and give it a name.
 For example,

 - In Properties (2), deselect the Visibility check box or set Opacity to 0 for each component that is not needed in this view.
 If you specify the setting for the parent component, all child components inherit it and are also hidden.